-The place logo indicates the copyright protection system devised by Sony.
-It is not meant to quarantee compatibility with other media.
+The Place Indicates the copyright protection system devised by Sony.
+It is not meant to guarantee compatibility with other media.

 MagicGate

 MagicGate refers to the copyright protection technology used by the MagicGate Memory StickTM and other MagicGate Memory StickTM compatible devices.